 The bright-line test means that if you sell your property within a certain time period, the capital gains made (the profit) will be taxed.
 There is not a fixed rate of tax on this profit (like a regular CGT) rather, the profit is added onto your yearly income, and will be taxed at the appropriate income tax bracket.

 Income tax rates in New Zealand

 *These tax rates apply to your total income, from all sources.
 Not just income from capital gains.

 Capital gains, particularly on property, tend to be substantial.
-For example, the aforementioned $300,000 profit would see almost half of that amount taxed at a rate of 39%.
+For example, the previously mentioned $300,000 profit would see almost half of that amount taxed at a rate of 39%.

 So the bright-line test is a capital gains tax?

 But it does share a lot of similarities.
 The main similarity being it is a tax on capital gains.

 But, unlike a capital gains tax, the bright-line test only applies to property.
 So your Bitcoin is safe (well… we’ll get to that later).

 Additionally, as mentioned above, the bright-line test currently applies to property bought and sold within a certain time period (currently ten years).
 That means, in order to avoid paying the tax, you could simply hold onto the property for ten years before selling it.
 This differs from a regular capital gains tax, which applies regardless of how long you own an asset.